-	My rucksack is this Deuter Cross Air Backpack and it’s really comfortable and well-designed.
+My rucksack is this Deuter Cross Air Backpack (similar to this one) and it’s really comfortable and well-designed.
 I’ve never had any problems with it and I consider it to be a top piece of kit.

 Bike Bags or Panniers

-On my most recent trips, I’ve been using this Topeak trunk bag and rack system.
+On my most recent trips, I’ve been using this Topeak Trunk Bag and Beam Rack.
 It’s principally a bike saddle bag but it also has panniers that can be folded down from two side pockets, making it very versatile.
 Like the Deuter rucksack, this is a great piece of equipment.

 For bike bags and panniers, here are the advantages: